 - Ask your dog trainer.
 Not only might they have a dog walker or two to recommend, but many trainers offer “training walks” as a service themselves.
 This can be great if it’s not just physical exercise your pup needs, but also some mental exercise and refreshers on their behavioral skills.
 If your dog is having issues with loose leash walking, some "training walks" can help make all of your walks with your pup more enjoyable, too.

-- Of course, the Internet is a great resource, so another option is go through an online pet service, like Rover, Wag! or DogVacay.
+- Of course, the Internet is a great resource, so another option is to go through an online pet service, like Rover, Wag!, or DogVacay.
 And there are also online neighborhood message boards, like Nextdoor, where you can post your dog walking needs specifically to those living in your neighborhood.

 - How long have you been in business?
 What’s your experience with dogs?
 (You want a dog walker who doesn’t just love dogs, but knows and gets dogs too.)

 - Can you give me several references?

 - What are your rates and payment schedule?

 - If you’re out sick or on vacation, is there another dog walker who can cover for you?

 - Do you walk more than one dog at a time?
 And if so, how many dogs do you walk at once?
 (Group on-leash walks with more than three dogs can be stressful for some dogs and challenging for novice dog walkers.)

 - If you do walk dogs in groups, what’s your policy on walking dogs together that haven’t been spayed or neutered?
 (This likely wouldn't be a problem for young "intact" dogs.
 But when a sexually-mature intact dog is in a group it can lead to fights, unintended matings, and other problems.)

 - Are you able to come at the time my dog needs?
 Where will you go and what will you do during the walks?